Strategic Assessment. – Nine Steps to Success™

 Susan G. Komen for the Cure: “A world without breast cancer.”

 • For Mission: What is the core purpose of the organisation?
-What do we do and for who?
+What do we do, and for whom?

-• For Vision: Where do we want to be in 5 or 10 years’ time?
+• For Vision: Where do we want to be in 5 or 10 years?
 What are our aspirations?

-The final stage of Step 1 Assessment is to define the company or organisation Core Values.
-These are the beliefs that form the basis for decision making and activities that occur in day to day situations.
+The final stage of Step 1 Assessment is to define the company or organisation’s Core Values.
+These beliefs form the basis for decision-making and activities that occur in day-to-day situations.
 It is not unusual to see words like Integrity, Commitment, Compassion, Customer Satisfaction, Excellence, Teamwork, Accountability or Collaboration in this section.
 The important thing is to:

 1. Ensure each word has a description that makes it specific to the organisation